ShiftHackZ/Stable-Diffusion-Android/README.md

 - Can use server environment powered by [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (AUTOMATIC1111)
 - Can use server envitonment powered by [Hugging Face Inference API](https://huggingface.co/docs/api-inference/quicktour).
 - Can use server environment powered by [OpenAI](https://platform.openai.com/docs/api-reference/images) (DALL-E-2, DALL-E-3).
+- Can use server environment powered by [Stability AI](https://platform.stability.ai/).
 - Can use local environment powered by LocalDiffusion (Beta)
 - Supports original Txt2Img, Img2Img modes
   - **Positive** and **negative** prompt support